This post may contain affiliate links. Read my whole disclosure here.

 Travel scavenger hunt from Reading with kids

 Coloring pages from Disney Family (there are a lot of pages to choose from on their site).

 I also use to add to the binder some stickers and some Water Wow activity pads, they are great for keeping kids busy during the trip!

 To download the printable you just need to enter your email address below.
-This would give you access to the Playful Notes community, so you will find there a lot of other ideas and our full printable collection.
+This will give you access to the Playful Notes community, where you will find a lot of other ideas and our full printable collection.
 I hope you will enjoy it!

 photo credit Pinterest graphic: Vasilyev Alexandr / Shutterstock.com | photo credit preview photo: Yuganov Konstantin / Shutterstock.com